How to apply for courses through VTAC

 Before you start your course application, make sure you have all of the details you will need close to hand for reference.
 In particular, make sure you have all the details about your educational history.
 You can't save a draft of your course application while you are working on it, so if you have to stop in the middle to find some information you may have to start from scratch when you come back.

 - You must determine whether you meet prerequisites and must complete all relevant selection requirements for the courses you apply for.
 See Course selection criteria.

 - You can submit a minimum of one and maximum of twelve general tertiary courses on your application.
-If you are applying for graduate-entry teaching, you can include a maximum of four graduate-entry teaching courses, in addition to general tertiary courses (up to a maximum of sixteen courses on your application).
+If you are applying for graduate-entry teaching, you can include a maximum of four graduate entry teaching courses, in addition to general tertiary courses (up to a maximum of twelve courses on your application).

 - You must list courses in order of preference (i.e. the course you want the most should be listed as your number one preference).
 If you change your mind, you can add, delete or re-order your courses any time before the closing date.